jaca00001/TML25_A2_28/README.md

 ## Model Stealing

-For this assignment, we were tasked with stealing a model of unkown architecture hidden behind an API, which was also protected using B4B.
+For this assignment, we were tasked with stealing a model of unknown architecture hidden behind an API, which was also protected using B4B.